echo-bravo-yahoo/wastewater/README.md

 ### To do
 - CLI interface, options, flags
-- Network layer to fetch records
-- Caching behavior to avoid network fetches & expensive filtering
+- Support API keys and server-side filtering